openpayments1-lab/thermal-printer-test-app/START_HERE.md

 → Open http://localhost:5000

 ### I want to test with a real printer
-→ See QUICKSTART.md for Android build instructions
-→ You'll need Android Studio installed
+→ **Not yet possible** - requires native USB plugin first → See IMPLEMENTATION_STATUS.md for implementation path

 ### I just want to understand the code
 → Check out: